bigladder/atom-language-energyplus/readme.md

-# EnergyPlus Language Package for Atom
+# EnergyPlus language support in Atom

 Syntax highlighting and object auto-completion for EnergyPlus and Modelkit files